tidy: they say that imitation is the sincerest form of flattery:

 As for 3D acceleration — I’m obviously biased here, so everyone should take what I write with a

-graintruckload of salt — but I maintain my view that if GNOME (and Linux) started heavily pushing towards more support for OpenGL, then we could get more market share, more visibility and thus more leverage to make the currently closed source drivers more open.
-Intel understood this; AMD is now getting it; I’m pretty sure nVidia will — or they will be simply pushed into irrelevance by the open drivers developed by the community.
+graintruckload of salt — but I maintain my view that if GNOME (and Linux) started heavily pushing towards more support for OpenGL, then we could get more market share ((think Compiz, and how many more users it brought home just with a spinning cube)), more visibility and thus more leverage to make the currently closed source drivers more open.
+Intel understood this; AMD is now getting it; I’m pretty sure nVidia will — or they will be simply pushed into irrelevance by the open drivers developed by the community ((unless you are a gamer, and need the very best card as soon as it’s out just to play Crisis)).
 Let’s face it: other platforms and toolkits are pushing heavily on hardware accelerated 3D effects.

 Let’s start aggressively work to get the platform into the XXI century.